DwardEE/CISC204-battleship-modelling-project/documents/draft/README.md

 ## Expected Items

 * *this repository*: We will download the most recent version of your project (including this folder) on the due date.

-* `proofs.jp`: Jape file containing sequents that you intend to use (must not be final, complete, or proven).
+* `proofs.jp`: The sequents listed that we intend to use describe the ship's location on the board.
+We want to be able to show that for each ship the corresponding locations are true.
+For example, if s1 refers to a carrier ship that has size of 5 spaces, we want to check that the locations of the s1 are all true (where p1-p5 are an (x,y) coordinate of each space).

 * `modelling_report.docx` or `modelling_report.pptx` or (`report.txt` and `report.pdf`): Include either the Word/PowerPoint document for your documentation draft, or a link to the OverLeaf project inside of `report.txt` if that is what you chose to use for (D5).
 If you are using OverLeaf, include a compiled version here as `report.pdf`.

+* `feedback`: The areas that we would like feedback on in particular are: